-Board of Governors Bluefield State College Bluefield, West Virginia
+Board of Governors Bluefield State University Bluefield, West Virginia

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities, and the aggregate discretely presented component units of Bluefield State College (the College), a blended component unit of the West Virginia Higher Education Fund, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise Bluefield State College's basic financial statements, and have issued our report thereon dated October 15, 2021.
-Our report includes a reference to other auditors who audited the financial statements of Bluefield State College Foundation, Inc. and the Applied Research Foundation of West Virginia, as described in our report on Bluefield State College's financial statements.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities, and the discretely presented component unit of Bluefield State University (the University), as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Bluefield State University's basic financial statements, and have issued our report thereon dated October 14, 2022.
+Our report includes a reference to other auditors who audited the financial statements of Bluefield State College Foundation, Inc. as described in our report on Bluefield State University's financial statements.
 The financial statements of the Bluefield State College Foundation, Inc. were not audited in accordance with Government Auditing Standards.
 This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the College's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the College's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the College's internal control.
+In planning and performing our audit of the financial statements, we considered Bluefield State University's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Bluefield State University's internal control.
+Accordingly, we do not express an opinion on the effectiveness of Bluefield State University's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

-Board of Governors Bluefield State College
+Board of Governors Bluefield State University

 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+However, material weaknesses or significant deficiencies may exist that were not identified.

-Compliance and Other Matters
+Report on Compliance and Other Matters

-As part of obtaining reasonable assurance about whether the College's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+As part of obtaining reasonable assurance about whether Bluefield State University's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-Purpose of this Report
+Purpose of This Report